hibana2077/TC-BombKD/scripts/B/B_score.md

 - B022-B033: TimeSformer pre-trained on ssv2
 - B034-B036: ViViT pre-trained on Kinetics400
 - B037-B045: {VideoMAE, TimeSformer, ViViT} pre-trained on Kinetics400 and ssv2
+- B046-B060: {VideoMAE, TimeSformer, ViViT} pre-trained on Kinetics400 and ssv2 with Type-B converters and different loss weight combinations